ArctosDB/documentation-wiki/_documentation/container.markdown

 subdivisions, or fixed positions, for cryovials.
-Recording the number of positions in a container allows us to make forms specific to tasks such as scanning cryovials into a 100-position freezer box versus an 81-position freezer box.
+Recording the number of positions in a container allows us to make forms specific to tasks such as scanning cryovials into a 100-position freezer box versus an 81-position freezer box.</s>

 ### Institution

 `Container .
 Institution_Acronym VARCHAR2(20) not null`

-Institution is an abbreviation that indicates which institution’s "owns" a container. ("Owns" because containers are in fact shared across VPD boundaries; this is closer to an indication of creator.)
+Institution is an abbreviation that indicates which institution "owns" a container. ("Owns" because containers are in fact shared across VPD boundaries; this is closer to an indication of creator.)

 ## Display Format